KxSystems/docs-v1/docs/language/functions.md

 q)foo[a;b;42;d]  / function foo, with four arguments
 …
 ```
-There are two classes of exceptions to this.

-1. [Operators](operators) are primitive binary (two-argument) functions which may also be written in infix form, e.g. `2+2` rather than +[2;2].
+Operators are an exception to this: primitive binary functions which may also be written in infix form, e.g. `2+3` or `2 and 3` rather than `+[2;3]` or `and[2;3]`.
-2. Primitive [higher-order functions](FIXME), which are used in prefix or infix form.

 Explicit definition
 -------------------

 A function is defined explicitly as a _signature_ (a list of up to 8 argument names) followed by a list of expressions enclosed in curly braces and separated by semicolons.
+THis is known as the _lambda notation_.
 ```q
 q){[a;b] a2:a*a; b2:b*b; a2+b2+2*a*b}[20;4]  / binary function
 576